abhiroop2302/Tutorials-Library/README.md

 # Tutorials-Library
-This library will consist of the tutorials section , like handle the view pager internallly
+This library will consist of the tutorials section , like handle the view pager internally

 How to use the dependency:
 Step 1 -> Add